 Click here for reviews of Leupold Mark 4 LR/T 8.5-25x50mm on Amazon

-Claiming to be Nightforce’s most worthy long-range riflescope, the NXS 5.5-22×56 provides the highest possible image through the glass through all magnification ranges it allows (unlike some scopes which lose quality at higher magnification power).
+Claiming to be Nightforce’s most worthy long-range riflescope, the NXS 5.5-22×56 is a premium sniper scope that provides the highest possible image through the glass through all magnification ranges it allows (unlike some scopes which lose quality at higher magnification power).
 The higher magnification range on the NXS helps pinpoint targets from afar, while remaining accurate at a closer range with the 5.5 magnification.

 Click here for reviews of Nightforce Optics NXS 5.5-22x56mm on Amazon

-Click here for reviews of Steiner M5Xi Military 5-25x56mm on Amazon
+Click here for reviews of Steiner M5Xi 3-15x50mm on Amazon

 Personally, I find the Leupold Mark 4 to give you the best for its price.
 It isn’t overly costly, though still above the cheaper equipment.
 Despite not being the highest-priced, it certainly gives you an expensive feel.
 The scope body is built like a tank, and the interior technology allows for top performance.
 One look through the scope is sure to put a smile on your face without damaging your wallet as much as the higher-cost scopes.